 Acute pancreatitis occurs suddenly and quickly.

 Acute canine pancreatitis is characterized by symptoms such as sudden onset of vomiting and severe abdominal pain.
-The pain is caused by the release of the digestive enzymes into the pancreas and surrounding organ tissue.
+The pain is the result of the release of the digestive enzymes into the pancreas and surrounding organ tissue.

 The dog may cry out and have a tucked-up belly.